ibiofab/COPIES/README.md

 #### Web Interface
 You can also use `CRISPR-COPIES` through our web interface.
 Visit us at [CRISPR-COPIES](https://biofoundry.web.illinois.edu/copies/).

 Note: We have restricted the web interface to prokaryotic and small eukaryotic genomes.
-We advise you to use our command line option for genomes greater than __ in size as significant time and computation resources are required.
+We advise you to use our command line option for genomes greater than 120 Mb in size as significant time and computation resources are required.

 ### Parameters
 #### The parameter dictionary for `CRISPR-COPIES` is divided into 4 sections: